aprush12/tobacco_researcher/README.md

   - Rows per strategy (default 10)
   - How many to display (default 5)
   - How many to summarize (default 3)

+  Note: The UCSF Solr API returns up to 100 records per request regardless of the `rows` parameter.
+The pipeline now pages in 100‑doc chunks and then trims to your requested per‑strategy count.
+If you request more than 100, it will fetch multiple pages using `start` (or `cursorMark` when `USE_CURSOR_MARK=true`) until it reaches your requested count.
 - Under the hood:
   - Generates multiple search strategies for your query (LLM) — search terms only.
   - Runs Solr for each strategy with your selected filters.